 Instagram Reels vs Stories

-Instagram Reels and Stories may seem like similar ways to record and share your video content, but there are a few major differences that set them apart:
+Instagram Reels and Stories may seem like similar ways to post videos on Instagram, but there are a few major differences that set them apart:

 - Stories disappear after 24 hours (unless you add them to your Highlights).
 While you can share your Reel to your Stories (where it will only be visible for 24 hours), you can also share it to your Feed, where it will be permanently displayed unless you choose to archive or delete it.

 - Stories never appear on the Explore Page, while Reels have a designated spot there.

 - While public Stories can be seen by anyone, they’re usually only watched by people who already follow you.
 Reels, on the other hand, can be more easily found by people who don’t follow you.